jeeb/avisynth/distrib/Readme/readme_history.txt

       NULL as propSrc will behave like old avs_new_video_frame and avs_new_video_frame_a

-    - AVS_VideoFrame struct extended with a placeholder field for 'avsmap' frame property pointer
+    - AVS_VideoFrame struct extended with a placeholder field for 'properties' pointer
     - copyFrameProps
     - getFramePropsRO, getFramePropsRW
     - propNumKeys, propGetKey, propNumElements, propGetType, propGetDataSize